Reading Italian language books is one of the best ways to learn the language.

 In this article, I’ll cover all of these common questions.

-To help you make a start, I’ve included a list of 7 great Italian titles I've enjoyed, that I know will both improve your reading skills and get you excited about learning Italian.
+To help you make a start, I’ve included a list of 7 great Italian language books I've enjoyed, that I know will both improve your reading skills and get you excited about learning Italian.

 Pro Tip